ShubhankarK/task1/README.md

 Sub-task 5:

-        Task: Deny requests to your http://localhost:8080/robots.txt page. (or you can use the response at http://httpbin.org/deny if needed).
+        Task: Deny requests to your http://localhost:8080/robots.txt page. (or you can use the response at http://httpbin.org/deny if needed)

         Steps for execution:
           • Enter http://localhost:8080/robots.txt in the search bar of your browser.
           • The rendered HTML page will deny access.